itmat/Normalization/README.md

   2. Both forward and reverse map consistently
   3. id not in the `*ribosomalids.txt` file
   4. Only on a numbered chromosome, X or Y
-  5. Is a forward mapper (script outputs forward mappers only).
-Will output &lt;target num> read (pairs) (put 0 for this arg if you want to output all)
+  5. Is a forward mapper (script outputs forward mappers only)

 Run the following command.
 By default it will return both unique and non-unique mappers.